 Who is on your recruiting committee?
 How is it selected?

 Our committee is composed of Alexander Holburn lawyers in various stages of their careers, from most of our practice groups.
-In September 2018, the committee was as follows.
-You can find out more about these people through our website.
+Our 2022 Summer Student Recruiting Committee is as follows:

-- Christine York, Director, Associates + Student Programs
+- Christine York, Chair, Director of Associate and Student Programs

 - Scott Harcus